Skelf-Research/zviz/docs/profile-ci-runner.md

 - The syscall list is a starting point and will evolve based on real workload traces.
 - Some build tools may require additional syscalls (for example, `statx` or `getrandom`).
 These should be added via profile updates, not ad-hoc runtime changes.

+## Related documents

+- `docs/profile-schema.md` — Full schema reference with all field options
+- `docs/policy-compiler.md` — How this profile is compiled to enforcement artifacts
+- `docs/broker-design.md` — Details on brokered syscall mediation